 Ways to Know When a Sales Lead is a Good One

-What’s the difference between a qualified lead and an ideal client?
+First things first—what’s the difference between a qualified lead and an ideal client?

 There is a fine line between qualified leads and ideal clients but it is an important distinction to make.
-Because, just like even though every square is a rectangle but not every rectangle is a square, not every qualified lead is an ideal client.
+Because, just like every square is a rectangle but not every rectangle is a square, not every qualified lead is an ideal client.
 Keep this in mind as you continue reading because, as much as we all want to only book ideal clients, the reality is that you’re more likely to be filling your calendar with qualified leads.

+So, what is the difference between the two?
 An ideal client is the couple that you most want to book.
 A qualified lead is someone who meets your criteria for booking your services.

 What does it mean to qualify a lead?